 For group sails: Should the captain cancel your sail, you will be contacted at the number you provided on your sail program information sheet.
 You will then have the option of participating in a dockside education program (at a 40% discount of your sail rate, and weather dependent); having your sail rescheduled (as availability allows during the same season or the following season); or of receiving a full refund.
 Unfortunately, we cannot schedule rain dates in advance.
 Should you choose to cancel your sail due to concerns about the weather and our captain deems the weather safe to sail, you will not receive a refund or be eligible for a rescheduled sail.

-Here is the list of docks we typically sail out of (North to South): Rensselaer, Coxsackie, Hudson, Kingston, Poughkeepsie, Beacon, Cold Spring, Ossining, Piermont, Yonkers, NYC (W79th St Boat Basin).
+Here is the list of docks we typically sail out of (North to South): Rensselaer, Coxsackie, Hudson, Catskill, Kingston, Poughkeepsie, Beacon, Cold Spring, Piermont, Alpine, NYC (Dyckman Marina), Brooklyn (Atlantic Basin, Red Hook).

-The marina is preparing to undergo a complete reconstruction projected to be completed in 2025.
+The marina is preparing to undergo a complete reconstruction projected to be completed in 2028.
 In the meantime, we hope you join us at our docks upriver, most of which are accessible by Metro-North Rail and Amtrak.
-Clearwater is excited to visit the new and improved, climate resilient 79th Street Boat Basin Marina in 2025, which will expand access for boaters and waterfront education in Riverside Park.
+Clearwater is excited to visit the new and improved, climate-resilient 79th Street Boat Basin Marina in 2025, which will expand access for boaters and waterfront education in Riverside Park.
 Learn more about the reconstruction here.

-The Clearwater‘s passenger capacity is determined by the United State Coast Guard.
+Clearwater‘s passenger capacity is determined by the United States Coast Guard.
 Carrying more passengers than permitted by the certificate of inspection is a federal crime.
-These the passenger count must include all teachers, chaperones, caterers, musicians, and infants, regardless of age or type of participation.
+Passenger count includes all passengers regardless of age.

 Hydration is extremely important while sailing: We strongly suggest that all passengers bring reusable water bottles when they come onboard.
 There are no refreshments available for purchase onboard.
 For public sails and private charters, you are welcome to bring whatever you’d like to eat or drink on your sail, including wine or beer.
 Please note that all alcohol consumption takes place at the captain’s discretion.